shimaore/huge-play/middleware/client/egress/centrex-redirect.coffee.md

         @report {state:'centrex-redirect', server}

         uri = "<sip:#{@destination}@#{server};xref=#{@session.reference}>"
-        @debug 'Handling is remote', uri
+        debug 'Handling is remote', uri

 Send a REFER to a call which is already answered.
 (Typically, coming from `exultant-songs`.)